lgtome/async-queue/README.md

 #### **Push**

-Push function that just push values to current queue.
+Push function that push values to current queue.

 ```ts
 /**